AlexGustafsson/cupdate/README.md

 ## Getting started

 Cupdate can be deployed using Kubernetes or Docker.
 It's designed to run well with minimal required configuration.
-Please refer to the platform-specific documentation for more information on how to get started with Cupdate:
+Refer to the platform-specific documentation for more information on how to get started with Cupdate:

 - Running Cupdate using Kubernetes: